 The same works for µTorrent.
 In appeared window go to Directories and there you can find all the required settings.

 Mail app principles are completely different, that’s why we highlighted it in a special article.
-Check it out by the link.
+Check it out by the link Delete Mail Downloads.

-If there is an app you have problems with?
-Write us in a comments below, we’ll do our best to help you!
+If there is an app you have problems with, write us in comments below.
+We’ll do our best to help you!